ingramleedy/Airport_Restaurants/README.md

-For instructions on how to download and import the Content Packs into Foreflight (**recommended**), please browse the `contentpacks` directory of this repository and download/share **Airport Restaurants.zip** into the app.
+For instructions on how to download and import the Content Packs into Foreflight (**recommended**), please browse the `contentpacks` directory of this repository and download/share **[Airport Restaurants.zip](https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip)** into the app.

+You may also use this direct link for [Airport Restaurants](https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip)

 Detailed instructions about how to import Content Packs into Foreflight are available at their [support page](https://www.foreflight.com/support/content-packs/) (search for "Importing Content Packs").